Mortgage Broker Vs Mortgage Lender

 have all been affected by the enactment of the 2010 Dodd-Frank bill.

 Since the enactment of this bill, paperwork and discloses have increased over 40%.
 This has drastically increased the amount of work involved in processing, underwriting and final closing.

 The mortgage lending industry recognizes two types of companies.
-One is the mortgage broker, the other is the mortgage banker.
+One is the mortgage broker; the other is the mortgage lender.
 Both will appear in the disclosure, rates and cost.
 There are substantial differences you need to understand in how they operate, approve and close loans.

 The Mortgage Broker